 Buying a rural property or farmland in Spain

 Buying rural land in Spain is a daunting process.
-You have to check all the information you get from the seller, the seller might not be telling the truth (it happens), or he is not aware of issues with the property’s documentation.
+You must check all the information you get from the seller.
+Unfortunately, the seller might not be telling the truth (it happens), or they may not be aware of issues with the property’s documentation.
 You should contact an independent Spanish rural property surveyor or an attorney before proceeding with the purchase.

 Is the Title Deed correct?

-You should never buy a farmland or rural property if the Title Deed doesn´t exist or is outdated or inaccurate.
-You have to wait until the vendor has fully updated all the missing details at the Land Registry (at their expense) and then ask your lawyer to check the registry before proceeding with the purchase.
+You should never buy farmland or rural property if the Title Deed doesn´t exist or is outdated or inaccurate.
+It would be far better to wait until the vendor has fully updated all the missing details at the Land Registry (at their expense) and then ask your lawyer to check the registry before proceeding with the purchase.

-Is it the same property in real-life as in the Land & Cadastral Registries?
+Check that the property in real-life is as it appears in the Land & Cadastral Registries?

-The main typical discrepancies are Plot size, Inaccurate property description and Boundaries.
+The main discrepancies are typically plot size, inaccurate property description and boundaries.
 Any discrepancy will bring about legal and financial consequences.

 You can check the Cadastral Registry at http://www.sedecatastro.gob.es

-You have to check debts or Encumbrances against the property, and property rights
+Check debts or encumbrances against the property, and property rights

 Rural property often has easements unlike urban properties due to its very nature.
 Common examples are right-of-way, right-of-view and right to extract water.